prof-rossetti/intro-to-python/exercises/web-app-2023/deployment/DEPLOYING.md

 ## Render Deploys

-Whenever you push new code to the desingated branch in your GitHub repository, it will trigger a new deployment to update your hosted site.
+Whenever you push new code to the designated branch in your GitHub repository, it will trigger a new deployment to update your hosted site.

 You can also trigger builds manually.